Westbrook sets new triple-double record in Thunder win

 The Trail Blazers started the second half on a 7-0 run to make things interesting, and they trimmed Oklahoma City’s lead to 87-82 by the end of the third quarter.

-Westbrook had five assists heading into the fourth, and he re-entered the game after a rest with 9:36 remaining.
-He got his first assist of the quarter with 6:54 left, but was up to his ninth with 4:57 to play.
+Westbrook had five assists heading into the fourth, and after a rest, he re-entered the game with 9:36 remaining.
+He got his first assist of the quarter with 6:54 left and was up to his ninth with 4:57 to play.

+Westbrook made a 3-pointer in the final minute that gave George his triple-double.
+Westbrook told George that he was one assist away.

+“Yeah, we talked about it right before that play,” George said.
+“I was clueless at that moment.
+But he told me the situation.
+So, it’s cool to be on the other end of the triple-double.”

 TIP INS

-Trail Blazers: CJ McCollum was called for a technical in the second quarter. … McCollum shot 4 for 15 and Lillard 1 for 10 in the first half. … Portland shot 33.3 percent in the first half.
+Trail Blazers: CJ McCollum was called for a technical in the second quarter. … McCollum shot 4 for 15. … Portland shot 33.3 percent in the first half.

 Thunder: Forward Jerami Grant (right ankle sprain) and guard Dennis Schroder (personal reasons) did not play. … George scored 17 points in the first quarter. … Burton hit a 3-pointer at the first-quarter buzzer. … Forward Patrick Patterson got his fourth start of the season in Grant’s place.